+Score: 5/10

 2. In homework 2, we were able to use logistic regression to analyze our data by dichotomizing survival by 4year vital statistics.
 This was possible, because participants were followed for a long time with no censored individuals dropping out of the study before 4 years.
 In this data set, there is huge variability in follow up time – of the 257 participants who survived/ were censored, one participant was only followed by 533 days and only about ½ were followed for more than 5 years.
 To use logistic regression, we would have to limit our data to the time our first participant was censored (i.e. 533 days) when only about 35 people had died.
 By arbitrarily picking this time point to dichotomize our data, we would lose a lot of data and statistical power.
 This would result in a loss of precision in determining an association between bilirubin and death.
 In addition, we may introduce confounding as the patients who died earlier may have been sicker.

+Score : 10/10; Perfect answer mentioning both confounding and precision consideration;

 3.

 a.
 Methods: Proportional hazard ratio was used to model the distribution of time to death from any cause across continuous levels of serum bilirubin.
 The quantification of the association between bilirubin level and all cause mortality was summarized by a hazard ratio computed from the regression model.
 The Huber-White sandwich estimator was used to determine standard error and Wald statistics used to generate subsequent confidence intervals and two-sided p-value.